 - Use an extra ripe banana.
 Speed up the ripening process by sticking your bananas in a brown paper bag for a few days.
 I also like to freeze my banana's when they go brown, that way I always have some on hand when needed.

-- If your bananas are on the small size, consider adding an extra half to whole banana.
+- If your bananas are smaller in size, consider adding an extra half to a whole banana.
 The recipe works best if you use large bananas.